Exchange-Traded Funds (ETFs) are becoming a popular investment vehicle for all kinds of Canadian investors.

 As an investor utilizing covered call ETFs, you can benefit from covered call investing without directly having to participate in the options market yourself because the fund manager handles all of it for you.

-Covered calls involve purchasing shares of a stick and writing call options contracts on them.
 Other investors can then buy the call option contract from the call option writer.
 They pay the call writer a premium fee to purchase the options contract.

-Call option writers receive a premium when investors purchase call option contracts from them.
 Ideally, the option writer benefits the most when the price of the security remains flat, falls, or rises slightly.
 If the security’s price rises above the strike price, they still get the premium, but the security is called away.

 If the underlying security does not appreciate to the strike price, the call option writer will hold onto the shares and the premium they received from option holders.